NBA says it has signed new 11-year media rights deal with Disney, NBC and Amazon

 The media rights deals were approved by the league’s Board of Governors last week and will bring the league about $76 billion over those 11 years.

 WBD had five days to match a part of those deals and said it was exercising its right to do so, but its offer was not considered a true match by the NBA.
-That means the 2024-25 season will be the last for TNT after a nearly four-decade run.
+That means the 2024-25 season will be the last for TNT after a nearly four-decade run — though not long after the NBA signing was announced, WBD said it would take “appropriate action” and said it believes the NBA has to accept its offer.

+“The digital opportunities with Amazon align perfectly with the global interest in the NBA,” NBA Commissioner Adam Silver said in a statement.
+“And Prime Video’s massive subscriber base will dramatically expand our ability to reach our fans in new and innovative ways.”

+Under the provisions of the new deal, Amazon Prime Video will carry games on Friday nights, select Saturday afternoons and Thursday night doubleheaders which will begin after the conclusion of Prime Video’s “Thursday Night Football” schedule.
+Prime Video will also take over the NBA League Pass package from WBD.

 “Warner Bros.
-Discovery’s most recent proposal did not match the terms of Amazon Prime Video’s offer and, therefore, we have entered into a long-term arrangement with Amazon,” the league said Wednesday. ““Throughout these negotiations, our primary objective has been to maximize the reach and accessibility of our games for our fans.
+Discovery’s most recent proposal did not match the terms of Amazon Prime Video’s offer and, therefore, we have entered into a long-term arrangement with Amazon,” the league said Wednesday.
+“Throughout these negotiations, our primary objective has been to maximize the reach and accessibility of our games for our fans.
 Our new arrangement with Amazon supports this goal by complementing the broadcast, cable and streaming packages that are already part of our new Disney and NBCUniversal arrangements.
 All three partners have also committed substantial resources to promote the league and enhance the fan experience.”

-Amazon Prime Video will carry games on Friday nights, select Saturday afternoons and Thursday night doubleheaders which will begin after the conclusion of Prime Video’s “Thursday Night Football” schedule.
-Prime Video will also take over the NBA League Pass package from WBD.

-“The digital opportunities with Amazon align perfectly with the global interest in the NBA,” NBA Commissioner Adam Silver said in a statement.
-“And Prime Video’s massive subscriber base will dramatically expand our ability to reach our fans in new and innovative ways.”

-The package also includes at least one game on Black Friday and the quarterfinals, semifinals and championship game of the NBA Cup.
+The new package on Amazon also includes at least one game on Black Friday and the quarterfinals, semifinals and championship game of the NBA Cup.

 “Over the past few years, we have worked hard to bring the very best of sports to Prime Video and to continue to innovate on the viewing experience,” said Jay Marine, global head of sports for Prime Video.
 “We’re thrilled to now add the NBA to our growing sports lineup, including the NFL, UEFA Champions League, NASCAR, NHL, WNBA, NWSL, Wimbledon, and more.
 We are grateful to partner with the NBA, and can’t wait to tip-off in 2025.”